With one month remaining until the workshop, we are pleased to share the latest information.

 If you wish to change your block of participation or if you are unable to participate, only under truly unavoidable circumstances, please contact us using the Workshop Contact Form.
 Please explain this to your academic supervisor in advance before submitting the form.

-The deadline for contacting the above is Monday, December 15, 2025, 10 a.m.
+The deadline for advance notification of attendance was Monday, December 15, 2025, 10 a.m.